“Strategy is a commodity. Execution is an art.” – Peter Drucker

 for my online making requests Workshop!

-Also, keep an eye out for “Create a promising keeping culture, in your workplace and in your relationships.”
+Also, keep an eye out for “Create a promise keeping culture, in your workplace and in your relationships.”

 Language and the Pursuit of Leadership Excellence: How Extraordinary Leaders Build Relationships, Shape Culture and Drive Breakthrough Results Chalmers Brothers-Vinay Kumar – New Possibilities Press – 2015